ChronoSheets/ChronoSheets-CSharp-Client/docs/JobCodesApi.md

 <a name="jobcodesgetjobcodes"></a>
 # **JobCodesGetJobCodes**
-> CsApiApiResponseListJobCode JobCodesGetJobCodes (string xChronosheetsAuth)
+> CSApiResponseListJobCode JobCodesGetJobCodes (string xChronosheetsAuth)

 Get job codes for your organisation